 “To Fly” by Day of Fire, Thursday, October 13, 2022

 In Christian Rock in the ‘90s and ‘00s, nothing spelled success as a conversion testimony.
 Founding Day of Fire, Josh Brown brought with him the testimony of a near drug overdose before turning to Christianity.
-Starting his music career as the lead singer of Nu Metal band Full Devil Jacket, Brown toured with Nickelback, Creed, and others and even played at the infamous Woodstock '99.
+Starting his music career as the lead singer of the Nü Metal band Full Devil Jacket, Brown toured with Nickelback, Creed, and others and even played at the infamous Woodstock '99.

 YOU WERE MADE TO OVERCOME.
 In 2015 Josh Brown told the Jackson Sun that the reason he left the music industry in 2000 was to get sober, but he felt that he left his bandmates in Full Devil Jacket not "the right way."
 After playing a benefit, Full Devil Jacket released Valley of Bones with Brown on lead vocals.
 Full Devil Jacket didn't become a Christian Rock band, but Brown still claimed to be a believer.
 He stated: "Every record I've done since the beginning, it's one line of thought."
-Day of Fire was one of my most played CDs in Junior year of high school, particularly on Tuesday nights when my sister and I took a Sociology class at the local community college.
+Day of Fire was one of my most played CDs in my Junior year of high school, particularly on Tuesday nights when my sister and I took a Sociology class at the local community college.
 We played that record until Falling Up's Dawn Escapes was released and took over for the rest of the year.
-Day of Fire's follow up records lacked the smoothness of their debut, and so I never listened to them more than a few times each.
+Day of Fire's follow-up records lacked the smoothness of their debut, and so I never listened to them more than a few times each.
 Weaving together Old Testament imagery and rock songs about depression and addiction the album felt like the perfect soundtrack to a Christian high school drama.
 "To Fly" ends the record, reiterating the band's message: you are more than your addictions.
 "You were made to overcome."

 Read the lyrics on Genius.